gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Get Maddy on her way to Heck
 -   Maddy tries to find her way through the Mire back to the Makers' Road
     -   Pursued and nearly captured by Patient's minions
-    -   Discovers that the discombobulator works, but only for a few minutes at a time
+    -   Discovers that the discombobulator only works a few minutes at a time (narrow escape)
 -   Doubles back to the observation tower (as if playing hide and seek with Sindy and Gumption)
     -   Inside, finds screens showing scenes from hundreds of hidden cameras (call back to first book)
 -   One of the screens shows the observatory
+    -   Sindy is sitting and talking with the damaged Able (whose thoughts wander)
+    -   Thoughtful and Blazes are hooking Bee Six Vee up to the wagon
+    -   Thoughtful: "It's going to be hard to explain this"
+    -   Blazes: "You'll think of something - you always do manage to come up with a story"
-    -   Thoughtful is worried about Leaf
+    -   Thoughtful: "What if Leaf talks?"
-    -   Worried that it will get in the way of rendezvous and handover
-    -   Blazes: "Leaf made his choice a long time ago."
+    -   Blazes: "He won't - he made his choice a long time ago, but he won't betray us."
 -   Maddy realizes they're talking about handing Sindy over to Heck
     -   Feels a touch on her ankle